rkdrnf/react-modal-state/README.md

 - Allow opening same modal component multiple times simultaneously with routh-path(`new-modal/:id`) like id notation.
 - Allow to write modal component with caller interface ignorant manner.
 - UI Framework independant.
 Can be used with any UI framework such as MUI or Headless UI
+- Supports nested modal of the same component using parameterized path(`users/:id`). for example, `users/1` can be opened over `users/2`

 # Backgrounds